rajibhossen/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I’m a Ph.D.
-Candidate of Computer Science department at the University of Texas at Arlington.
+Candidate in Computer Science department at the University of Texas at Arlington.
 My PhD supervisor is Dr. Mohammad Atiqul Islam.
-I completed my B.Sc.
-(2015) in Computer Science and Engineering from Khulna University of Engineering & Technology, Bangladesh.
-After completing B.Sc, I worked for 3 years in some reputed software company of Bangladesh.
 My primary research interests include Microservices, resource scaling, mobile edge computing, and Machine Learning.
+My recent research focuses are on finding efficient resources for microservices, building, and managing of large-scale microservice deployments, and applying machine learning in systems.

+Before joining the PhD program, I worked for 3 years as a software engineer where I gather practical experiences on cloud computing, software engineer, and machine learning.
+I completed my Bachelor's in Computer Science and Engineering  from Khulna University of Engineering & Technology, Bangladesh.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/rajibhossen_resume_v4.pdf" "newtab" >}}resumé{{< /staticref >}}.